 New Biomedical Exploratory Program (BEP) – Pre-MBRS/IMSD Program

 The SDSU MBRS-IMSD program is currently accepting applications for freshmen/sophomore students.
 Five (5) freshmen/sophomore students will be selected to spend the summer working in SDSU faculty mentored laboratories.
-Student will be exposed to research, interact with faculty, staff scientists, graduate students, and shadow advanced undergraduates.
-Student will observe research techniques, learn how to do scientific literature searches, and be exposed to hands-one research training.
+Students will be exposed to research, interact with faculty, staff scientists, graduate students, and shadow advanced undergraduates.
+Students will observe research techniques, learn how to do scientific literature searches, and be exposed to hands-one research training.
 Students will also receive mentoring and advising on how to better prepare for graduate school in the biomedical and behavioral sciences.

 For more information on how to apply, email Jessica at firstname.lastname@example.org OR stop by GMCS 322C.